lmitechnologies/Gadget_Inspection_Template/pipeline/readme.md

 - `configs_def` is a list of custom entries to the configs database.
 Each element is a dictionary containing two required keys:
   - `name`: The name of a config.
   - `default_value`: The value of `default_value` must be of a JSON-serializable type.
+  - All `configs_def` elements that share a name with a model will be placed together in the admin page.

 **pipeline.dockerfile**: the Dockerfile that defines the pipeline container.
 **requirements.txt**: this file specifies the Python libraries to be installed in the Docker container.